MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/nodejs-tutorial.md

 ## Clean up resources

-If you're not going to continue to use this application, delete the resource group in Azure Portal and the project in Azure DevOps with the following steps:
+If you're not going to continue to use this application, delete the resource group in Azure portal and the project in Azure DevOps with the following steps:

 To clean up your resource group: